 Jean Vanier was born Canadian in 1928, the fourth of five children.
 His father, Georges Vanier, Governor General of Canada from 1959 to 1967, had a diplomatic career that took the family to France and England where Jean spent his childhood.
 In 1942 he entered the Royal Navy College in Dartmouth at the age of 13.
 In the middle of the Second World War, the young man embarked on an 8 year career in both the British navy and later the Canadian navy, an experience that formed him for a lifetime.
 However he felt a call to another form of life, and so began his spiritual quest.
 In 1950 he chose to leave the Canadian navy where a promising career awaited him.
 The following years were for Jean years of searching for meaning, and deepening of his faith.
 He reflected during those years on ways he could live the gospels more fully in his daily life.

 He joined Eau Vive, a centre for theological and spiritual formation for lay people.
-This center had members from many different countries and was headed by the Dominican Father Thomas Philippe, who would become Jean’s spiritual father.
+This center had members from many different countries and was headed by the Dominican Father Thomas Philippe.
 Jean Vanier began his doctorate, on the ethics of Aristotle, which he defended in 1962.
 It would become his first published work, in 1966, and was entitled “Happiness as Principle and End of Aristotelian Ethics”.
 In 2000, he published “A Taste of Happiness” to make the wisdom of Aristotle widely accessible, in clear, straightforward language.

 At the end of 1963, Vanier lent a hand to Father Thomas, who had just been made chaplain of the Val Fleuri in Trosly-Breuil, a little village situated on the edge of the forest of Compiegne, in the Oise.
 The Val Fleuri was a small institution that welcomed about 30 men with intellectual disabilities.
 Later he returned to Canada where he taught a term at St. Michael’s College at the University of Toronto, his classes in Ethics quickly drawing a lot of student interest.
 When the term ended, Jean returned to Trosly and began to learn about the situation of people with intellectual disabilities.
 He visited the psychiatric hospital at Saint-Jean-les-Deux-Jumeaux in a southern suburb of Paris.
 Living conditions there were very difficult.
 There he met Raphael Simi et Philippe Seux, and was deeply touched by their distress.
 He decided to buy a little house near the Val Fleuri, to welcome and live with his new companions.
 They were not a couple of “retards” whom Jean welcomed, but Raphael and Philippe; it was not an institution which he created, but a commitment he made to those two men whose cry for friendship had touched him.
 This personal commitment would prove to be extremely fertile.